wet-boew/wet-boew-documentation/research/2018-8-table-to-csv.md

 ## Requirement

-Be able to download an HTML table into CSV (Comma Separated Value) Format.
+* **Core:** Be able to download an HTML table into CSV (Comma Separated Value) Format.
+* Support simple table where the first row is the column header and there is no row header.
+* Support table enhanced with the datatable plugin

 ## Resources